-Focus: Benthic invertebrate groups in the Arctic Ocean (Life Science) Students will recognize and identify major groups found in the Arctic benthos, describe common feeding strategies used by benthic animals in the Arctic Ocean, and discuss relationships between groups of animals in Arctic benthic communities.
-Students will also discuss the importance of diversity in benthic communities.
+Focus: Benthic invertebrate groups in the Arctic Ocean (Life

+In this activity, students will be able to recognize and identify major groups found in the Arctic benthos, describe common feeding strategies used by benthic animals in the Arctic Ocean, and discuss relationships between groups of animals in Arctic benthic communities.
+Students will also be able to discuss the importance of diversity in benthic communities.